-16.1 Access/Parking

-16.2 Specific Uses

-16.3 Retailing Restrictions

-16.4 General

-16.5 Landscaping

-16.6 Use of Premises

-16.7 Emergency Procedures

-16.8 Home Activities

-16.9 Other Matters

-16.10 Lighting and Security

-16.11 Waste

-16.12 Emergency Procedures

-16.13 Clothes Drying

-16.14 Graffiti Removal

-16.15 Access/Parking

-16.16 Crime Prevention Through Environmental Design

-16.17 Awnings 16.1 Access/Parking
+Access/Parking

-16.1.1 All required off-street car parking spaces and internal driveways shall be maintained to a standard suitable for the intended purpose.
+7.1 All required roadworks, car parking spaces and internal driveways shall be maintained to a standard suitable for the intended purpose.

-16.1.2 All loading and unloading operations shall take place at all times wholly within the confines of the land.
+7.2 All loading and unloading operations shall take place at all times wholly within the confines of the land.